 In winter, you can expect a winter wonderland at Blausee.So, whether you visit in the summer months from late May to September or come for fall foliage in October or come in December-March, there are many great months to visit Lake Blausee.

 HOW MUCH DOES IT COST TO VISIT BLAUSEE?

 Ticket prices are quite high for such a small lake.
 On my first trip 5 years ago, I paid about CHF 5.
 On my second trip, it was already twice as much – CHF 10, which equals about $11.

-It is even more expensive on the weekends or holidays (about CHF 12) – but it gets slightly cheaper in the evenings or shoulder season.
+It is even more expensive on the weekends or holidays (about CHF 12) – but it gets slightly cheaper in the evenings or during shoulder season.

-So, I enjoyed my trip (otherwise, I would not have revisited it), but I think it is pretty expensive given that many lakes (maybe even all the others) are free to visit and there is not much to do.
+I enjoyed my trip (otherwise, I would not have revisited it), but I think it is pretty expensive given that many lakes (maybe even all the others) are free to visit and there is not much to do.

 So, I cannot really say whether Blausee is worth a visit.
 If you get here by public transportation and do not have enough time to visit Oeschinensee, it would probably not be worth it.

 But getting there with a car when doing a Switzerland road trip and heading then to Oeschinensee is worth it.